-Do NOT sleep with a pillow underneath your knee.
+Do NOT sleep with a pillow underneath your knee if you've had a knee replacement.

 Tips for surgical incision care

 Your incision may be closed with dissolvable stitches, staples or regular stitches.
 If you have visible stitches or staples, these will need to be removed in about 14 days after surgery, so be sure to make your follow-up appointment with your surgeon for this to happen.